dunv/connectionTools/Readme.md

 a container which accepts tasks (in form of functions) and runs them in-order or priority-sorted according to given rules.
 Rules include exponential backoff, retries, priorities and timeouts.
 Tasks can be pushed non-blockingly into the container.
 A context is passed to every task, this provides a way of interrupting a task while it is running.

+**Important:** if a task does not complete, NO new task is scheduled.
+This is a design-decision, as this way no orphaned tasks can linger.
+In order to troubleshoot this, a checker-routine can be enabled which continuously logs if a task exceeds its alotted context

 ```go
 import tq "github.com/dunv/connectionTools/taskQueue"